Witty-Wizard/NebuLua/README.md

 ### 2. Building the Source Code

 ## TL;DR

 > [!IMPORTANT]
-> I am too lazy to write the `README`, be a good sport and read the code to see how it compiles, it uses `CMake` so it should not be that difficult and dont forget to install ncurses on your system.
+> I am too lazy to write the `README`, be a good sport and read the code to see how it compiles, it uses `CMake` so it should not be that difficult.